 It isn’t in our nature to stand by and watch someone else do all the work, and we found it difficult to act like clients rather than just mucking in and assisting with things like carrying our heavy suitcases.
 We were soon told off for helping and realised that by not sticking to our designated roles we were probably making Salah equally uncomfortable.

 There was a lot of driving involved, and with some days over 6 hours on the road we did worry that Salah was doing too much.
 Yet he and every other Morocco tour guide do this pretty much every day for months on end, finally having a proper rest during the hotter summer months when there are fewer clients.
 It’s quite normal, and he was probably a bit baffled at us being as concerned for his welfare as he was for ours.
 Salah, you matter just as much as we do!!

 In the middle of the trip we gave Salah half a day off so we could go hiking in the Ameln Valley, wanting a bit of adventure and some ‘us’ time.
 I think he was a bit surprised that we politely declined his offer of being our guide that morning, and was concerned we might get lost, which could of course reflect badly on him.
 I didn’t tell him one of our favourite pastimes is getting lost!
 He seemed even more surprised that we made it back in one piece without any traumatic incidents or navigational mishaps.
-Then we told him about the snake…
+Then we told him about the boar and the snake…

 The Verdict – was using a Morocco tour company worth it?

 Although this was a tour, we were able to retain as much independence as we wanted, so had the benefits of Salah’s expert knowledge without feeling smothered or constrained.
 It was great not to feel pressured by all the little things that we’d normally have to take care of ourselves so we could concentrate on doing what we’d come to do.
 And maybe, just maybe I enjoyed being treated like a queen for a few days.
 I might tell Hubbie I could get used to this way of life!